steve-dave8/Animal-Flow-Moves-API/README.md

 ### Environment Setup

 Create a .env file in your main folder and set a PORT variable.
-Example: `PORT=4000`
+Example: `PORT=4000`.
+Also set a JWT_SECRET variable.